josephsun22/josephsun22/README.md

 🔭 Focusing on FullStack (Frontend + Backend).😎

-🌱 Trying to become an expert in Fullstack development ❤ 💻 I love exploring new tech stacks and building cool stuff.
+🌱 Trying to become an expert in Fullstack development ❤

+💻 I love exploring new tech stacks and building cool stuff.

 📰 Reading tech documentation whenever possible.
-🥅 2024 Goals: Master Cloud on AWS and Azure.

 ⚡ Fun fact: Equal is Not Always Equal in Javascript.🤣

 <!---